2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 Energy Prices and the Energy Sector–Commodity Link

-Helima Croft, Head of Global Commodity Strategy at RBC Capital Markets, characterized the dynamic in a June 2026 Financial Times interview: "Geopolitical risk around the Iran conflict has produced a classic stagflationary shock: higher oil prices, stickier headline inflation, and more volatile equities.
+Helima Croft, Head of Global Commodity Strategy at RBC Capital Markets, characterized the dynamic: "Geopolitical risk around the Iran conflict has produced a classic stagflationary shock: higher oil prices, stickier headline inflation, and more volatile equities.

 Gold and the dollar have become the joint shock absorbers of this environment, with crypto sitting somewhere in between a macro hedge and a high‑beta tech proxy."